top of page

 Then in 1975 a perfect storm rolled in.
 Franco died.
 Spain became free and open to global markets, just as oil prices shot up and commodity prices hit the floor.

 The inevitable recession hit Bilbao hard.
-Youth unemployment hit sixty percent and the city’s health hit rock bottom, addicted to heroin and state hand-outs.
+Youth unemployment exceeded sixty percent and the city was addicted to heroin and state hand-outs.
 Toxic pollution became so extreme, the river Nervion was declared ecologically dead and a third of city land was abandoned.
+Bilbao hit rock bottom.

 So much for the grit.
 The pearl in Bilbao’s story is the commercial power of art, and the totemic impact of one extraordinary building; the Guggie.

 Of course, much has been written about 'the Guggenheim effect', but the building’s impact is deeply visceral, not just commercial.
-After a brief ride in from the airport, you emerge from a long tunnel through the mountain, and bang!
+After a brief ride in from the airport, the other side of the mountain, you emerge out of a long tunnel and bang!
 There it sits; inventive, impertinent, defiant.
 You can only experience that particular surprise once in your life, so experience it you must.

 On second impression, seeing the Guggenheim is perhaps a bit like meeting a celebrity in the flesh; a little smaller than you imagined, but boy does it command the room.
 It certainly Top Trumps the Sydney Opera House for sheer presence.